NaZaR3413/Email_Unsubscriber/README.txt

-Application to mass unsubscribe from gmail emails.
+Program to mass unsubscribe from gmail emails.
 We are not liable for anything related to how this program is used.
+This program only contains code for gmail

 key notes:
 - Google API needed, the credentials posted on this project are not valid.
 Replace with your own.